clokep/relapse/docs/structured_logging.md

 it enables more efficient searching and aggregations when consumed by software such as the [ELK stack](https://opensource.com/article/18/9/open-source-log-aggregation-tools).

-Synapse's structured logging system is configured via the file that Synapse's `log_config` config option points to.
-The file should include a formatter which uses the `synapse.logging.TerseJsonFormatter` class included with Synapse and a handler which uses the above formatter.
+Relapse's structured logging system is configured via the file that Relapse's `log_config` config option points to.
+The file should include a formatter which uses the `relapse.logging.TerseJsonFormatter` class included with Relapse and a handler which uses the above formatter.

-There is also a `synapse.logging.JsonFormatter` option which does not include a timestamp in the resulting JSON.
+There is also a `relapse.logging.JsonFormatter` option which does not include a timestamp in the resulting JSON.
 This is useful if the log ingester adds its own timestamp.